The Privacy, Data Protection and Cybersecurity Law Review: Estonia

 A globally unique feature about Estonia is that in Estonia about 99 per cent of public services are accessible online.
 Owing to such high level of digitalisation of the state, Estonia is widely known as one of the world's most advanced digital societies or the world's first digital state, and therefore often called 'e-Estonia'.2

-Owing to high level of digitalisation, critical services and personal data being accessible online, the Estonian government has, over the years, put significant focus and investment in cybersecurity related initiatives.
+Owing to the high level of digitalisation, critical services and personal data being accessible online, the Estonian government has, over the years, put significant focus and investment in cybersecurity-related initiatives.
 In fact, many of the Estonian cybersecurity initiatives were caused by a major cyberattack against Estonia back in 2007 when Estonia became a target of the largest coordinated and politically motivated cyberattack against a single country.4

 However, as opposed to the highly advanced e-government and significant focus on cybersecurity in the public sector, the focus on cybersecurity is significantly lower in the Estonian private sector.
-Similarly, practice is showing that even two years after the General Data Protection Regulation6 (GDPR) became applicable, general awareness about data protection remains low in Estonia.
+Similarly, practice is showing that even three years after the General Data Protection Regulation (GDPR)5 became applicable, general awareness about data protection remains low in Estonia.

 Regarding the regulatory approach, privacy, data protection and cybersecurity-related rules applicable in Estonia are found in several legal acts.
 The most important of these are:

-- the Constitution of the Republic of Estonia;7
+- the Constitution of the Republic of Estonia;6

 - the GDPR;

-As regards enforcement, it is also important to note that Estonian legal system currently does not allow for administrative fines as set out in the GDPR.
+As regards enforcement, it is also important to note that the Estonian legal system still does not allow for administrative fines as set out in the GDPR.
 This is also stated in Recital 151 of the GDPR, which provides that:

 However, although the PDPA also sets forth fines for GDPR violations in amounts that are equivalent to those set forth in the GDPR, the Penal Code in Estonia provides that the maximum fine for a legal person who commits a misdemeanour is €400,000.
 It is therefore disputable if, under the current system in Estonia, it is even possible to apply the maximum fines as set forth in the GDPR (i.e., up to €20 million, or in the case of an undertaking, up to 4 per cent of the total worldwide annual turnover of the preceding financial year, whichever is higher).
 Furthermore, the current system in Estonia makes it difficult to impose fines for GDPR infringements.
 This is due to various procedural requirements (e.g., a short limitation period) with respect to misdemeanour proceedings.

-If adopted as a law, the concept will make it possible to apply fines in Estonia as set forth in EU law in administrative proceedings.
+Owing to these legal obstacles, on 6 May 2020, the Estonian Ministry of Justice announced11 that administrative fines will be introduced in the Estonian legal system, and a relevant concept about new administrative fine law was published.12 This new administrative fine proposal concerns infringements in the areas of data protection, finance and competition and was expected to become law in the first quarter of 2021.
+However, as at July 2021, this initiative has not proceeded as expected, and it remains unclear when Estonia will introduce administrative fines for GDPR infringements.
+If adopted as a law, the concept will make it possible to apply fines as set forth in EU law in administrative proceedings.
 Among the various changes that are expected with the new administrative fine system, it should be easier in the future to hold legal entities liable for data protection infringements.
-For example, in order to hold a legal entity liable under the current system, it is necessary to establish the guilt of a specific natural person.
-This will no longer be the case under the new system, which plans to introduce the principle of organisational fault.18
+For example, to hold a legal entity liable under the current system, it is necessary to establish the guilt of a specific natural person.
+This will no longer be the case under the new system, which plans to introduce the principle of organisational fault.13

 i Privacy and data protection legislation and standards

 As stated above, Estonia has several different laws that make up the regulatory framework for privacy and data protection.
-This section will now discuss in more detail what each of these laws are about.
+This section discusses each of these laws in more detail.

 The Constitution of the Republic of Estonia covers various aspects of the right to privacy.
 For instance, Section 26 of the Estonian Constitution provides that: